Sorry, you need to enable JavaScript to visit this website.

 Existence of a national strategy to increase young people's political and civil society participation

 There is no specific strategy for increasing young people’s participation in Sweden.
-Instead, youth participation is an important component of the Swedish youth policy objective, approved by Parliament in 2014:
+Instead, youth participation is integrated as a component of the Swedish youth policy objective, approved by Parliament in 2014:

-‘All young people should have access to good living conditions, power to shape their own lives and influence over the development of the society’.
+‘All young people should have good living conditions, the power to shape their own lives and influence over the society society’s development.

-What more, initiatives to foster young people's political participation are streamlined in the national democracy policy.
-The communication, ‘Policy for a living democracy’ (En politik för en levande demokrati), presented measures to increase young people's political participation.
+Moreover, initiatives to foster young people's political participation are streamlined in the national democracy policy.
+The communication, ‘Policy for a living democracy’ (En politik för en levande demokrati), outlined measures to increase young people's political participation.
 These are presented in 'Scope and contents' below.
+'Policy for a living democracy' is based on research, reports and evaluations, not on involvement of youth or other stakeholders.

 Scope and contents